 The central point is that in order to capture behavior on a broader class of time-varying instrumental problems, computational models that have a more nuanced representation of time are needed.
 Representing time-varying instrumental contingencies and corresponding uncertainty about response options is a kind of function approximation problem in which the agent needs to develop a reasonable approximation of the reward function by choosing maximally informative responses and learning from the outcomes.
 We take on this challenge in the section below.

-An additional concern about the TC model is that the contribution of the free parameters representing decision processes are summed to generate a predicted response time on each trial.
+An additional concern about the TC model is that the contributions of the free parameters representing decision processes are summed to generate a predicted response time on each trial.

 Additive effects (absorb misfit)